-Placement is an assessment of your level of preparation in a subject.
-The purpose of placement is to help you enroll in the courses in which you are most likely to be successful.
-The following commonly taken courses require placement:
+Placement is an assessment of a student's level of preparation in a subject.
+The purpose of placement is to help students enroll in the courses in which they are most likely to be successful.

 Who Needs to Review Placement Requirements for these Courses?

-English Composition - All students, unless you already have college credit for an English Composition course.
+English Composition: All students, unless he or she already has college credit for an English Composition course.

-Calculus and General Chemistry - If you intend to pursue a science or engineering major or you intend to go on to a health profession after completing the bachelor’s degree, you probably need to take these courses.
-A number of business and technical majors require calculus.
-You should check the information on majors of interest to determine if calculus and/or general chemistry are required.
+Algebra, Precalculus, Calculus and General Chemistry: If a student intends to pursue a science or engineering major or intends to go on to a health profession after completing the bachelor’s degree, she or he probably needs to take these courses.
+A number of business and technical majors require specific math courses.
+Students should check the information on majors of interest to determine if algebra/precalculus/calculus and/or general chemistry are required.

-College-level foreign language is required by several programs: Liberal Arts and Sciences and the B.A. programs in Fine Arts have a proficiency requirement; students in Journalism and Communications may choose between foreign language proficiency or a quantitative option.
-Building construction majors must complete one semester of Spanish.
+College-level foreign language is required by several programs: Liberal Arts and Sciences and the B.A. programs in the College of the Arts have a proficiency requirement; students in Journalism and Communications may choose between foreign language proficiency or a quantitative option.
+Construction management majors must complete one semester of Spanish.

 English Composition Placement